oursky/create-oursky-react-app/README.md

 Note that some of the additions we made (CSS Modules and SASS) are going to be included in [CRA 2.0](https://github.com/facebook/create-react-app/issues/3815), so we may not need to fork react-scripts in the future.

+# How to add envvars

+We should add them in `/src/config.ts`.
+Details are in [CRA's doc](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables).

+# Deployment

+There is a sample Dockerfile at project root.
+Take a look at it.

 # What should be customized

 1. Edit `.browserslistrc` to change target browsers